gabischatz/KiCat-Footprint-Ausrichtung/README.md

 		  title="please click to enlarge"
 		  style="width: 50%;" /></dt>
 <dd>In the first example, the second pad moves exactly 30° up.
 To do this, highlight
-the footprint and press the "E" key for self-switching.
+the footprint and press the "<b>E</b>" key for self-switching.
 Left Below is the Alignment section.
 	There you enter 30 in the Other field.
-Click on "OK" to save the rotation..</dd>
+Click on "<b>OK</b>" to save the rotation..</dd>
 </dl>
 <dl style="text-align: center;"><dt>
   <img src="img/PolarkoordinatenKiCad90°.png"